 It’s a party in my mouth all.day.long – can you see why that’s both good and bad?

 Who can blame me?
 I’m home (or driving, or sitting at the park, or nursing… you get the picture) all the time.

 Inevitably, I’m prone to stealing a bite or two here or there.

-Sampling my children’ food, which I would never typically eat, while I walk their plates to the table is where I get hit the hardest.
+Sampling my kids’ food, which I wouldn’t typically eat, while I walk it to the table is where I get hit the hardest.
 Mac and cheese, anyone?